-Note that all degree candidates in Visual Communication must take MATH 101 (Mathematics for the Arts) to fulfill the Core requirement in Mathematics.
+Note that all degree candidates in Visual Communication must take MEST 329 (Islamic Art and Architecture) to fulfill the Core requirement in Islamic Cultural Studies and MATH 101 (Mathematics for the Arts) to fulfill the Core requirement in Mathematics.

+Total Arts and Sciences Core Requirements 36

 General Electives 0-6

 TOTAL B.F.A.
 IN VISUAL COMMUNICATION DEGREE REQUIREMENTS 120